grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 - The complete set of labels for an alert is what uniquely identifies an alert within Grafana alerts.
 - The alerting UI shows labels for every alert instance generated during evaluation of that rule.
-- Contact points can access labels to dynamically generate notifications that contain specific alert information.
+- Contact points can access labels to send notification messages that contain specific alert information.
 - The Alertmanager uses labels to match alerts for silences and alert groups in notification policies.

-{{< collapse title="How label matching works" >}}
+### How label matching works

 Use labels and label matchers to link alert rules to notification policies and silences.
-This allows for a very flexible way to manage your alert instances, specify which policy should handle them, and which alerts to silence.
+This allows for a flexible way to manage your alert instances, specify which policy should handle them, and which alerts to silence.

 A label matchers consists of 3 distinct parts, the **label**, the **value** and the **operator**.